 §351.807.
 Behavioral Health Advisory Committee.

 (a) Statutory authority.
-HHSC has established the Behavioral Health Advisory Committee (BHAC) in accordance with the State's obligations under 42 U.S.C. §300x-3.
+The Behavioral Health Advisory Committee (BHAC) is established under Texas Government Code, §531.012in accordance with the State's obligations under 42 U.S.C. §300x-3, and is subject to §351.801 of this subchapter (relating to Authority and General Provisions).

 (b) Purpose.
-The BHAC makes recommendations to HHSC concerning the allocation and adequacy of mental health and substance use disorder services and program within Texas.
+The BHAC serves as part of the planning council under 42 U.S.C. §300x-3 and advises the HHSC Executive Commissioner on mental health and substance use disorder services .

 (c) Tasks.
-The BHAC considers and makes recommendations to the Executive Commissioner consistent with the committee's purpose.
+The BHAC considers and makes recommendations consistent with the committee's purpose.

 (d) Reporting requirements.
-The BHAC submits a written report to the Texas Legislature of any policy recommendations made to the Executive Commissioner.
+The BHAC submits a written report to the Executive Commissioner and the Texas Legislature of any policy recommendations made to the Executive Commissioner.

-(e) Abolition.
-The BHAC is required by federal law and will continue as long as the federal law that requires it remains in effect.
+(e) Open meetings.
+The BHAC complies with the requirements for open meetings under Texas Government Code, Chapter 551.

 (f) Membership.

-(1) The BHAC consists of no more than 19 voting members.

-(A) Each member is appointed by the Executive Commissioner.
+The BHAC is composed of 19 voting members appointed by the Executive Commissioner and one ex officio member.

-(B) The BHAC consists of representatives of the following constituencies:
+(1) The BHAC consists of representatives of the following constituencies:

-(i) two adult consumers of mental health and/or substance abuse services;
+(A) two adult consumers of services for mental health, substance abuse, or co-occurring mental health and substance abuse ;

-(ii) one youth/young adult consumer of mental health, and/or substance abuse services;
+(B) one youth/young adult consumer of services for mental health, substance abuse, or co-occurring mental health and substance abuse ;

-(iii) two family representatives of consumers of mental health and/or substance abuse services, one of which must be a parent of a child with serious emotional disturbance;
+(C) two family representatives of consumers of services for mental health, substance abuse , or co-occurring mental health and substance abuse,one of which must be a parent of a child with serious emotional disturbance;

-(iv) one adult certified peer provider;
+(D) one certified peer provider;

-(v) one representative nominated by the Texas Council of Community Centers;
+(E) one representative nominated by the Texas Council of Community Centers;

-(vi) one representative nominated by the Association of Substance Abuse Programs;
+(F) one representative nominated by the Association of Substance Abuse Programs;

-(vii) two independent community behavioral health service providers;
+(G) two independent community behavioral health service providers, one of which provides services to families;

-(viii) two behavioral health advocates or representatives of behavioral health advocacy organizations;
+(H) two behavioral health advocates or representatives of behavioral health advocacy organizations;

-(I) (ix) one representative nominated by the Interagency Coordinating Group for faith and community-based organizations;
+(I) one representative from a faith-based community organization ;

-(x) one representative of a managed care organization that contracts with HHSC;
+(J) one representative of a managed care organization that contracts with HHSC;

-(xi) two representatives of local government; and
+(K) two representatives of local government;

+(L) one representative from a federally recognized Native American tribe in Texas (Alabama Coushatta, Kick-A-Poo, or Ysleta Del Sur); and

-(xii) up to three additional members who have demonstrated an interest in mental and substance use disorders health systems and a working knowledge of mental and substance use disorder health issues.
+(M) up to two additional members who have demonstrated an interest in mental and substance use disorders health systems and a working knowledge of mental and substance use disorder health issues.

-(2) A member of the Statewide Behavioral Health Strategic Plan and Coordinated Expenditure Coordinating Council, representing state agencies providing behavioral health services or funding, will serve as a non-voting, ex officio member.
+(2) A member of the Statewide Behavioral Health Coordinating Council, representing state agencies providing behavioral health services or funding, will serve as a non-voting, ex officio member.

-(3) Except as necessary to stagger terms, each member is appointed to serve a term of three years, with an appropriate number of terms expiring each August 31st.
+(3) Members are appointed for staggered terms so that the terms of an equal or almost equal number of members expire on August 31st of each year.
+Each member is appointed to serve a term of three years.
+Regardless of term limit, a member serves until his or her replacement has been appointed.
+This ensures sufficient, appropriate representation.st

+(4) If a vacancy occurs, a person is appointed to serve the unexpired portion of that term.

+(5) This subsection does not apply to ex officio members, who serve at the pleasure of the Executive Commissioner.

 (g) Presiding officers.

-(1) The BHAC selects a presiding officer and an assistant presiding officer from among its members.
+The BHAC selects a chair and co-chair of the committee from its members.

-(2) Unless reelected, the presiding officer and assistant presiding officer each serve a term of one year.
+(1) Unless reelected, the chair and co-chair each serve a term of one year.